Workspaces

 5. Connect to the newly added SSH host from your IDE.
 Enter the password when prompted.

 You now have connected to the workspace remotely and can code on your local machine while leveraging your workspace's remote compute.
 You can access all the files and contents from the remote container.
-When you are finished working, stop the session by ending the cnvrg ssh start command.
+When you are finished working, stop the session by ending the cnvrgv2 ssh start command.

 NOTE